supminn/notion-clone/README.md

 - [Timestamp](https://youtu.be/A3l6YYkXzzg?t=14236) - I am unable to open the dropdown on click
 - [No need for this](https://youtu.be/A3l6YYkXzzg?t=16223) as we have added delete on cascade.
 - At [Timestamp](https://youtu.be/A3l6YYkXzzg?t=22405) didn't talk about how the profile section is created in the sidebar bottom.
+- [Timestamp](https://youtu.be/A3l6YYkXzzg?t=25582) we delete the workspace from db instead of adding it to trash.
+I have added the trash feature.

 ## My Learnings